 🇬🇮 Gibraltar ✅ (info >) (Gibraltar removed for travellers from WALES ONLY)

 🇬🇷 Greece (free itinerary here) 🌡️📝 (if you’re clear of Covid 24 hours of testing you’re free to leave your accommodation.
-If you’re not clear then you will be 🕒 for 14 days) (info >) (Parts of Greece removed from travel corridors on 5/7 Sep for those returning to ENGLAND (Lesvos, Tinos, Serifos, Mykonos, Crete, Santorini and Zakynthos only), SCOTLAND (all of Greece) and WALES (Antiparos, Crete, Lesbos, Mykonos, Paros and Zante only)
+If you’re not clear then you will be 🕒 for 14 days) (info >) (quarantine required if returning to SCOTLAND, or from Lesvos, Tinos, Serifos, Santorini and Zakynthos (ENGLAND only), or Antiparos, Lesbos, Paros and Zante (WALES only))

 🇬🇱 Greenland 🌡️🕒📝 (info >)